Parent Partnership Handbook

 - The group does not bring forward individual parent/child issues.
 This should be addressed through the normal procedures – in the first instance see the child’s class teacher, if not resolved then the Key Stage Leader then the AH, DHT or HT

 - Our partnership does not replace the Schools Complaints procedure

 - Once every half term for one hour.

-- The meeting will begin at 9am and finish at 10am.
+- The meeting will usually begin at 8:30am and finish at 9:30am.
 Any items that are not discussed on the agenda will be discussed at the following meeting if appropriate.